-Carrying amount Fair value
+Carrying amount Fair va alue

-2017 2016 2017 2016
+2018 2017 2018 2017

 In thousands of HRK

-Held-to-maturity investments - debt securities 1,200,177 1,260,993 1,312,572 1,408,863
+Held-to-maturity investments - debt securities 892,102 1,200,177 970,044 1,312,572

 The Management Board believes that the carrying value of loans and receivables is not significantly different from their fair value, assuming that all payments on unimpaired exposures will be collected as contracted, and not taking into account any future losses.
 Loans and receivables include deposits with other banks.
 Cash and cash equivalents comprise cash at current accounts with banks.
 The fair value of these fixed-rate deposits and current accounts with banks approximates their carrying amount.
 The Management Board believes that the fair value of other receivables and other liabilities approximates their carrying amount due to their short-term maturity.